NEONScience/NEON-Data-Skills/tutorials/Other/GEE/01_intro_aop_gee_lessons/1b_importing_aop_cog_assets.md

  * AOP data converted into the COG data format.
 Refer to the R tutorial to merge and convert data

 ## Additional Resources
-For more information on importing assets into your personal workspace, refer to the Google Developers website documentation on asset management below:
+For more information on uploading data into your personal workspace, refer to the Google Developers website documentation on asset management and uploading images below:
  * <a href="https://developers.google.com/earth-engine/guides/asset_manager" target="_blank"> Earth-Engine Managing Assets </a>
  * <a href="https://developers.google.com/earth-engine/guides/image_upload" target="_blank"> Earth-Engine Image Upload </a>